Franz Kafka: Critical interpretations

 According to Gilles Deleuze and Félix Guattari, the themes of alienation and persecution, although present in Kafka's work, have been overemphasised by critics.
 They argue that Kafka's work is more deliberate and subversive—and more joyful—than it may first appear.
 They point out that focusing on the futility of Kafka's characters' struggles reveals Kafka's humour; he is not necessarily commenting on his own problems but rather is pointing out how people tend to invent problems.
 In his work, Kafka often creates malevolent, absurd worlds.
 Kafka translator Mark Harman writes, "When Kafka read his own work aloud to his friends he evidently brought covert humor to the surface even when his writing was at its bleakest."
 Max Brod, Harman adds, recollected that Kafka's friends "laughed quite immoderately" even when he read the first chapter of The Trial, despite its "fearful earnestness", and there were moments when Kafka himself laughed so much that "he couldn't read any further".
 The novelist Milan Kundera suggests that Kafka's surreal humour may have been an inversion of Dostoevsky's presentation of characters who are punished for a crime.
 In Kafka's The Trial, a character is punished even though he has committed no crime.
 Kundera believes that Kafka's inspirations for his characteristic situations came both from growing up in a patriarchal family and from living in a totalitarian state.

+His writings have been seen as prophetic or premonitory of a totalitarian future.
 Attempts have been made to identify the influence of Kafka's legal background and the role of law in his fiction.
 Many interpretations identify the importance of the law in his work, in which the legal system is often oppressive.
 The law in Kafka's works, rather than representing any particular legal or political entity, is usually interpreted to represent a collection of anonymous, incomprehensible forces.
 These are hidden from the individual but control the lives of the people, who are innocent victims of systems beyond their control.
 Critics who support this absurdist interpretation cite instances where Kafka describes himself in conflict with an absurd universe, such as the following entry from his diary:

 Enclosed in my own four walls, I found myself as an immigrant imprisoned in a foreign country;...
 I saw my family as strange aliens whose foreign customs, rites, and very language defied comprehension;... though I did not want it, they forced me to participate in their bizarre rituals;...
 I could not resist.